Defense polymer composite hardware

 Builders Generation

-What "Defence Grade" Actually Means for Polymer Selection
+What "Defense Grade" Actually Means for Polymer Selection

-When a defence program specifies "mil-spec," it usually refers to MIL-STD-810 — the environmental testing standard that governs shock, vibration, temperature, humidity, altitude, and sand/dust exposure.
+When a defense program specifies "mil-spec," it usually refers to MIL-STD-810 — the environmental testing standard that governs shock, vibration, temperature, humidity, altitude, and sand/dust exposure.
 A housing or bracket that passes MIL-STD-810G Method 514.8 (vibration) and Method 516.8 (shock) is qualified for fielded use.
 Many civilian polymer specifications are never tested to this standard.
-Defence applications require materials that perform reliably across these axes simultaneously.
+Defense applications require materials that perform reliably across these axes simultaneously.

 This article covers the materials that make the grade and the design practices that get them there.